Why Psychology Vocabulary Is Confusing

 Confirmation Bias

-Definition: Tendency to search for, interpret, favor, and recall information confirming existing beliefs.
+Definition: Tendency to search for, interpret, favor, and recall information confirming existing beliefs — one of the most well-documented cognitive biases.

 Mechanisms: